 The group does not support any political party and does not make what are commonly regarded as donations to any political party or other political organisations.
-However, the definition of "donations" in the Political Parties Elections and Referendums Act 2000 covers a number of activities which form part of the necessary relationship between the group and stakeholders.
-As part of its stakeholder engagement programme the group incurred expenditure of £100 on such activities in 2021 but Yorkshire Water did not attend any such events in 2022 and therefore did not incur any such expenditure in 2022.
+However, the definition of "donations" in the Political Parties Elections and Referendums Act 2000 covers a number of activities which form part of the necessary relationship between the company and stakeholders, for example attendance at party conferences or other events.
+Due to the ongoing restrictions caused by Covid-19, Yorkshire Water did not attend any such events in 2022 and therefore did not incur any such expenditure as part of its stakeholder engagement programme (2021: £100).